arangodb/docs-hugo/site/content/3.12/data-science/graph-analytics.md

 - **Enabled**: You can use an ArangoGraph access token created with an API key (see above), allowing you to use one token for both the Management API and the Engine API.
-- **Disabled**: You need use an JWT user token created from ArangoDB credentials.
+- **Disabled**: You need use a JWT user token created from ArangoDB credentials.
   These session tokens need to be renewed every hour by default.
 See [HTTP API Authentication](../develop/http-api/authentication.md#jwt-user-tokens) for details.